 Unexpected events and experience along the way can change the course of one’s life.
-That’s what Safe Influx’s directors Bryan Atchison and Phil Hassard discovered after witnessing the worst ever offshore disaster in 1988.
+That’s what Safe Influx’s co-founders Bryan Atchison and Phil Hassard discovered after witnessing the worst ever offshore disaster in 1988.

 Industry tragedies motivate innovation